Basics

 After opening the Thinkwise web application in your browser, the login screen is displayed.
 Here, users can:

-• If necessary, check the Remember me box to stay logged in for two weeks.
+- If necessary, check the Stay signed in box to stay logged in for two weeks after your last activity.

 Log out